-Students on the Quarterly Payment Plan are required to make their payment on Monday (including holidays; funds must be received by the university no later than Monday), one week prior to the first day of the academic term.
-Students who pay after the due date will be subject to a \$75 Late Payment Fee.
+Students on the Quarterly Payment Plan are required to make their payment on Monday (excluding holidays; funds must be received by the university no later than Tuesday of the holiday week), one week prior to the first day of the academic term.
+Students who pay after the due date will be subject to a \$75

+Late Payment Fee.
 The Bursar will notify the student by email, with a copy to the University Registrar, that they will be dropped from their classes if the full payment for the quarter has not been made.